aurora10/minishop/README.md

 <h1>E-commerce webshop built usung Laravel</h1>

-<h3>To run use this tutorial: https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/</h3>
+<h3>To run use this tutorial on localhost: < /br> https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/</h3>

 DB credentials are in .env file.